Group completions and the homotopical monadicity theorem: Composite adjunctions and the multiplicative theory

 \subsection{Composites of composite adjunctions}

 We close by simply observing that our context is broad enough to likely have many other applications.
 For an evident example, it is reasonable to compose several adjunctions in the composite adjunction context.
 For example, the fixed point adjunction can be composed with the categories of operators adjunction, giving a categorical version of orbital presheaves.
 We do not have present applications of that in mind, but it does suggest how a monadically generalized Segal machine might be constructed on categorical orbital presheaves.
-A direction worthy of thought is application of the ideas here to motivic stable homotopy theory.
+Motivic homotopy theory gives a direction in which work is currently taking place \cite{Ajay}.